Jinntec/Fore/doc/json.md

 * a `bind` is identified by the bind id given by the corresponding `xf-bind` element ('b-greeting' and 'b-audience').
 * each `xf-bind` MUST have an id
+* the data root element ('data' in this case) is not explicitly included in `ref` or `set` attributes.
+The default context is always xf-instance/*[1] to relax typing effort.

 ## nested bindings